"Hah! You see? The contract's legal, binding, and completely unbreakable, even for you."

 explanation most of the time is that A Wizard Did It

-Any character who makes such a contract has no choice but to fulfil it somehow.
+Any character who makes such a contract has no choice but to fulfill it somehow.
 Loopholes

 are, as always, still permitted.
 Physically destroying a contract can also absolve the penalties.
 In some cases, magic apparently only works with the magicee's permission.